 How did you get your first 100 clients/users?

-Were there any major roadblocks you had to overcome in that phase?
+Were there any major roadblocks you had to overcome?

-What 3 major challenges did you have with scaling?
+What three major challenges did you have with scaling?

-What tips do you have for people who are trying to scale a tech company?
+What tips do you have for people who are trying to scale?

 Understand your product!
 What works for one company may not work for others – so jumping on some e-Marketing blog and finding the post with the most audacious figures is unlikely to work.

 What works for car repair, might not work for retail due to the drastically different lengths of the consumer life cycles; understanding this will help you work out which tactics are best to help achieve your overall goals.